layanehenrique/layanehenrique.github.io/README.md

 *(Replace `your-username` with your actual GitHub username.)*

 ### 3. Customize Your Portfolio
 Open the `index.html` file and begin personalizing it.
-The file contains helpful `<!--💡UPDATE: ... -->` comments to guide you on where to change:
+The file contains helpful comments to guide you on where to change:
 - Your name and title
 - Social media links
 - The "About Me" section